-Iraq says it supports an oil production freeze

-OPEC's second largest producer has thrown its weight behind an oil output freeze.
+Oil prices slump as hopes of production freeze fade

+Russian Energy Minister Alexander Novak said that keeping production at the current level would help narrow the gap between demand and supply.

+Iraq, the cartel's second largest producer, had boosted hopes of an agreement earlier on Tuesday.

-Iraqi oil minister Jabbar Al-Luiebi said his country is willing to freeze production -- or even cut it -- if a consensus emerges at a meeting of major oil producers that starts Wednesday in Algiers.
+The country's oil minister Jabbar Al-Luiebi said that Baghdad was willing to freeze production -- or even cut it -- if a consensus emerged in Algeria.

 "If the freeze is going to have a positive impact on prices, then we agree with the freeze," Al-Luiebi told CNNMoney on Tuesday.
 "I am optimistic."